Take the quiz to find the best tablet for you

 We are constantly updating the quiz with new tablets and removing old and outdated ones.
 Using expert opinions, price tracking, and our algorithm we compare your answers to our database of tablets to find the best one for your needs.

-Many people are now turning away from laptops and computers to tablets.
+There is a growing trend of moving away from computers to tablets.
 This is because operating systems are catching up on where the demand is going.
-Windows tablets use the same operating system as their computer counterparts, Windows 10, just in tablet mode.
-Apple’s iOS 11 for iPad has moved away from a large iPhone to something between that and a MacBook, allowing people to be able to use it as a laptop.
+Windows tablets use the same operating system as their computer counterparts.
+Apple’s operating system for iPad has moved away from the pure iPhone operating system to something between that and a MacBook, allowing people to be able to use it as a laptop.
 Android tablets have remained their own device, but as the first to properly have keyboards they have always been able to operate as a laptop.